sh1v-max/Learning_HTML-CSS/08_CSS-Cascade-Specificity-Inheritance/Readme.md

     background-color: crimson;
 }
  ```
+## Inheritance/Multiple CSS files

-Multiple CSS files: All cascade n specificity rules will be applied in files.
+### All cascade n specificity rules will be applied in files.
 - If selectors has same specificity then styles of later file
 will be applied.
 - If selectors has higher specificity in earlier file